 Opportunities for graduates include business ownership, sales and marketing executive positions, chartered accountancy, human resource management, logistics and supply chain management, systems analyst positions, retail management, insurance underwriter positions, public relations, teaching, and events management.

 Meet the A Level expert

 Jill has a BA (Hons) degree in Sociology from the University of Leeds, a Chartered Institute of Purchasing and Supply Level 6 qualification, and PGCE in Business Studies from the University of Huddersfield.
-She has 18 years of teaching experience and before moving into education held senior roles in procurement and supply chain management.
+She has a substantial amount of teaching experience and before moving into education held senior roles in procurement and supply chain management.